Close a form, report or window.

 The Save options will save any design changes that have been made to the form/report, this option does not save the record data.

-If a form is closed without first saving the record, Access will attempt to save the record but this can fail - if a required field is missing any changes made to the record will be aborted and no error will be displayed.
+If a form is closed without first saving the record, Access will attempt to save the record but this can fail - if a required field is missing any changes made to the record will be cancelled and no error will be displayed.

 A good practice is to use RunCommand acCmdSaveRecord immediately before calling .Close.
 This will cause a run-time error if one or more required fields are Null.
 This is illustrated in the following example.